 In addition to his CPA, Eshkenazi holds a master of business administration in management from Northwestern University, Kellogg Graduate School of Management; a master of business administration in finance from DePaul University; and a bachelor’s degree from Northeastern Illinois University.
 Eshkenazi is also an APICS Certified Supply Chain Professional (CSCP), a Certified Healthcare Executive (CHE), and a Certified Association Executive (CAE).

 Bolstorff, the respected author of Supply Chain Excellence: A Handbook for Dramatic Improvement Using the SCOR Model, brings over 25 years of experience in supply chain and operations management to the position.
-Bolstorff joined APICS as the Executive Director for the then newly merged APICS Supply Chain Council.
-Prior to joining APICS, Bolstorff was the founding principal of SCE Limited, a consulting firm focused on providing supply chain program management and SCOR-based education to supply chain executives and their global teams.
+Bolstorff joined ASCM as the Executive Director for the then newly merged APICS Supply Chain Council.
+Prior to joining ASCM, Bolstorff was the founding principal of SCE Limited, a consulting firm focused on providing supply chain program management and SCOR-based education to supply chain executives and their global teams.
 Bolstorff also held supply chain and operations management leadership roles at Pragmatek Consulting Group, Imation, 3M, and has been a lifelong volunteer within the SCOR community.

 He received his master’s degree in industrial education from the University of Minnesota and his bachelor’s degree in mathematics, education, and psychology from St. Olaf College.
 He is a SCOR-certified instructor and is certified in Six Sigma.

-The vice president of global channel services, Jim Lahey, leads the channel and chapter relations teams for APICS.
+The vice president of global channel services, Jim Lahey, leads the APICS channel and chapter relations teams for ASCM.
 Lahey has more than 25 years domestic and international channel and business development experience.
 He’s successfully led major projects and channel sales teams within the wireless technology and communications industry.
 Most recently, he was principal at Revivo, an organization that provides channel development and business expansion consulting.
 Prior to that, he was vice president and managing director at CradlePoint UK Ltd. Lahey also played a significant role in launching the successful European business of Sierra Wireless (NYSE: SWIR), the leading provider of wireless solutions for the Internet of Things, as Vice President, Europe, Middle East and Africa.
 Lahey holds a Bachelor of Science degree in business administration from Illinois State University.
 Additionally, he’s participated in extensive continuing education in leadership, strategic selling, negotiation and Six Sigma.

-Lisa Sallstrom leads the Certification development, volunteer committee management and worldwide exam delivery along with membership acquisition, retention, and engagement strategies.
+Lisa Sallstrom leads the certification development, volunteer committee management and worldwide exam delivery along with membership acquisition, retention, and engagement strategies.
 Sallstrom has over 13 years of association experience previously serving as Senior Director of Certification for APICS and Certification Director for CompTIA.
-During her tenure at APICS, Sallstrom led the migration of paper and pencil testing to a worldwide computer-based testing program, facilitated global job task analysis research projects, managed certification product integration through two corporate mergers, and launched a new certification program, Certified in Logistics, Transportation and Distribution (CLTD).
+During her tenure at ASCM, Sallstrom led the migration of paper and pencil testing to a worldwide computer-based testing program, facilitated global job task analysis research projects, managed certification product integration through two corporate mergers, and launched a new certification program, APICS Certified in Logistics, Transportation and Distribution (CLTD).
 Sallstrom currently serves on the Board of Directors for the Institute for Credentialing Excellence (ICE).

 Sallstrom holds a Master’s degree in Computer Science from Illinois Institute of Technology and a Bachelor’s degree in Computer Science from Valparaiso University.
 She also holds a Certified Association Executive (CAE) designation from ASAE and a Project Management Professional (PMP) designation from PMI.

-Jeff Zettek currently serves as the executive vice president and chief financial officer for APICS and is responsible for the accounting and financial aspects of planning, reporting, governance and strategy initiatives within the organization.
+Jeff Zettek currently serves as the executive vice president and chief financial officer for ASCM and is responsible for the accounting and financial aspects of planning, reporting, governance and strategy initiatives within the organization.
 Zettek also oversees information technology, human resources and facilities.

 Zettek has over twelve years of diversified finance and accounting experience having worked in a wide variety of industries for enterprises that range in size from small privately held organizations to large multinational public companies.
 Previous experience in these roles included acquisition and divestiture due diligence, planning and analysis, strategy, financial and management reporting, internal and external audit functions and fraud investigations.
 In addition to being a CPA, Zettek has the certified internal auditor designation.

-Prior to joining APICS, Zettek worked in KPMG’s Transaction Services practice group for more than seven years after transferring from their Risk Advisory Service group in 2004.
+Prior to joining ASCM, Zettek worked in KPMG’s Transaction Services practice group for more than seven years after transferring from their Risk Advisory Service group in 2004.
 Additionally, Zettek's professional experience included roles at AT&T and Deloitte.